lyulouisa/Website_AIHQ_rating/docs/source/windows.rst

 Video
 ---------------

-Click here for a `video <https://youtu.be/g_sI8MOr_lk>`__ showing you how to prepare the Python environment and install automated-AIHQ step by step.
+Click here for a `video <https://youtu.be/g_sI8MOr_lk>`__ showing you how to showing you how to install automated-AIHQ on your PC step by step.